Toolbar controls are

 /// <param name="canExecute">CanExecute method as return bool type.</param>

-public RelayCommand(Action<object> execute, Predicate<object> canExecute)
+RelayCommand(Action<object> execute, Predicate<object> canExecute)

 {